 - About this route

 Springtime in this wooded valley of the River Plym sees the woodland floor carpeted by wild flowers including wood anemone, wild garlic, primroses and bluebells.
-Several old quarries with interesting industrial archaelogical remains now support an abundance of ferns, mosses and lichens.
+Several old quarries with interesting industrial archaeological remains now support an abundance of ferns, mosses and lichens.
 The site is home to many animals, including a herd of fallow deer, and a wide range of birds.
 Kingfishers and dippers can be seen along the river, and lesser-spotted woodpecker and tree pipit are found in the woods.
 Peregrine falcons breed on an old quarry face in the woodland.
 During the breeding season, there is usually a viewing station with telescopes for visitors’ use.
 The site supports many damselflies and butterflies, such as the speckled wood.

 - Getting Around